 Effect of these on other future developments.

-The advice given will fall into the following categories:

-“No Objection”

-“No Objection” with conditions

-Holding objection, with a request for more information or analysis

-Objection with reasons.

-Applicants are informed of this advice and invited to respond.

 9.3 Ultimate Responsibility for consent

-The aim is to involve stakeholders at all stages with the aim of achieving consensus.
-However, DECC/DT/MCA must make recommendations to Ministers where consensus is not possible, for example because different stakeholders hold opposi views based on deep-rooted beliefs.
+The aim is to involve stakeholders at all stages of development with the aim of achieving consensus.
+However, Government departments (namely The Planning Inspectorate, Marine Scotland, Natural Resources Wales, Marine Management Organisation, Department of Agriculture, Environment and Rural Affairs or DfT/MCA) must make recommendations to Ministers where consensus is not possible, for example because different stakeholders hold opposing views based on deep-rooted beliefs.

 10. GUIDANCE TO DEVELOPERS IN APPLYING THE METHODOLOGY